chpc-tech-eval/scc/tutorial0/README.md

 >[!IMPORTANT]
 > Remove the disk that is *Empty* by clicking on the disk and then **remove** it by clicking the **CD/DVD icon with a minus sign on it**.

-8. The disk that you just created with your `iso` file, should be the only one left, then click **OK**.
+8. The disk that you just created with your `.iso` file should be the only one left.
+Click **OK**.
-9. Start the VM, it will boot from the ISO and launch the installer
+9. Start the VM.
+It will boot from the ISO and launch the installer.
 10. Follow the on-screen steps to complete the installation.
 If this is your first time installing a Linux OS, refer to the official installation guides below for your chosen distribution: